-What's worse: After 16 fires his Hell's Flash blasters on Cell, 17 ignores 16's warnings that Cell isn't dead yet and comes back into the battlefield area gloating about how the three of them can use the world as a playground.
+What's worse: After 16 fires his Hell's Flash blasters on Cell, 17 ignores 16's warnings that he should flee since Cell isn't dead yet and comes back into the battlefield area and states that he will be the one to finish off Cell.
 Cue 17 being absorbed and 16 rendered nearly nonoperational by Semi-Perfect Cell.

-You'd Expect: 18 to take this opportunities and get AS FAR AWAY AS SHE POSSIBLY CAN, even if she has to abandon 16 to do so—in which case she should trust that Cell can't sense him either and wouldn't care to even target him.
+You'd Expect: 18 to take these opportunities and get AS FAR AWAY AS SHE POSSIBLY CAN, even if she has to abandon 16 to do soin which case she should trust that Cell can't sense him either and wouldn't care to even target him.

 Instead: She only gets as far as hiding on one of the islands with 16.
-Only by fortune is her island the last one left that he doesn't destroy.
+Only by fortune is her island the last one left that he... actually, more on that in a bit.

 - Meanwhile, Goku is up on the Lookout with Gohan, and both are able to sense everything that is going on, yet Goku knows that neither of them has gained the strength to take on Cell and survive.

 You'd Expect: For Goku to use the Instant Transmission technique to get his allies off of the island before their lives are on the line, and grab 18 while he's at it so Cell can't absorb her.

 Instead: Goku sits on his butt, doing nothing but making horrified expressions, explaining to Gohan that there's nothing they can do, hits Gohan to stop him from going to help Piccolo, only rescues his allies when they're both on the brink of death, and doesn't even think to grab 18.